-Vin65 POS can accept swiped credit card transactions both on all versions: iOS, Android, and Desktop [Chrome Browser].
-The iOS and Android version only support one swiper while the Desktop version can support most USB or integrated card swiper as long as it uses keyboard emulation.
+Vin65 POS can accept swiped credit card transactions both on all versions: iOS and Desktop [Chrome Browser].
+The iOS version only support one swiper while the Desktop version can support most USB or integrated card swiper as long as it uses keyboard emulation.
 The information bellow will assist you with either swiper types.

-The ID TECH UniMag II Audio Jack Card Reader is compatible with the iOS and Android versions of Vin65 POS.
+The ID TECH UniMag II Audio Jack Card Reader is compatible with the iOS versions of Vin65 POS.
 Swipers should be a "plug and play" device using the microphone/headphone jack of your device.
-Android devices should not require and additional setup.

 Beginning with iOS 7, iOS devices such as iPads have a privacy setting for the headphone jack which requires an application be given permission to use the headphone jack.
 Failing to make this setting adjustment will prevent the card swipe unit from communicating with the application, meaning that you will not be able to swipe credit cards or drivers licenses until the update is made.
 Please the steps below: